Cozy and Clean January Decorating Ideas

 The garlands are gone from the banister, which for some reason is usually what feels the emptiest when I take them away, but I also welcome the cleaner look here!
 Since I add lots of warm whites for winter, I’ve gone ahead and put white flowers into the foyer urn that can stay through spring.

-The dining room sideboard is back to its French look:
+The dining room sideboard went back to this seasonless French look:

-And I created a January Winter Wonderland tablescape, based on things I left in place from the red and white Christmas tablescape.
+And I transitioned into a January Winter Wonderland tablescape, based on things I left in place from the red and white Christmas tablescape.

 More winter pine and greens, and warm white berries replace the red roses from the holiday season.